sfackler/rust-openssl/README.md

 ## Warning

-This README does not correspond to rust-openssl 0.7.x.
+This README does not correspond to rust-openssl 0.7.x or 0.8.x.
 See [here](https://github.com/sfackler/rust-openssl/blob/b8fb29db5c246175a096260eacca38180cd77dd0/README.md) for that README.